thriveweb/greatstart/content/pages/faqs.md

         title: What are the staff to child ratios?
       - content: >-
           All educators require a minimum of Certificate III in Children’s Services.
-Each room has a Leading Educator who holds a Diploma in Children’s Services or higher.
+Each room has a Leading Educator who typically holds a Diploma in Children’s Services or higher.
 All educators have successfully gained a Working with Children’s Check and all hold formal certification in First Aid and Asthma & Anaphylaxis.

           Please see further information on our commitment to Child Safe